alphaanar/console-tic-tac-toe-plus/README.md

 ## Quit

-After having some fun and enjoying the game, players can exit the game with the option `Q` from the main menu to. :)
+After having some fun and enjoying the game, players can exit the game with the option `Q` from the main menu.

 ---
 ![Quit](/res/quit.png)